readyready15728/misc/awakemud-notes.md

 * Possibly the "Teddy Bear Killer" Ly'trelli wants gone is in the abandoned mall in Tarislar.
 (No, Redmond.)
 For another quest, Schizz can also be found in the abandoned mini mall in Redmond.
+* The "Teddy Bear Killer" run takes you to the ruins of a mini-mall close to Burton and Commerce in Redmond.
+His captive is in a room you will have to search for after killing him.
+Her destination is just a little north of the Seattle Public Library.
 * There's a guy on the western side of East Puyallup who sells ammunition and weapon accessories, as well as a radio model with encryption rating 4.
-* Richard Skylarke in The Epicenter club offers work (for less experienced runners).
+* Richard Skylarke in The Epicenter club (East Puyallup) offers work (for less experienced runners).
+* Slash is in the ground floor of the abandoned factory in Redmond.
 * Reality Hackers HQ in West Puyallup has easy targets.
 * Duran Bowers in The Cave in Portland (NW of Glisan and Sixth) offers work.
 (Maxes out at 1500 rep.)
 * The Cave in Portland has a Matrix terminal.
+* Jana Ca'Haeden in the Davis Street Offices of Portland offers work for less experienced runners.
+There is also a Matrix terminal in her office.
+* Robert James Hark III of the Satyricon in Portland offers work.
+* There is a Matrix terminal in the northern area of the Satyricon.
 * The lock to the Portland Crime Mall is easy to bypass with an electronics kit and the corresponding skill.
 * Aggie's Drug Store in the Portland Crime Mall sells ... drugs.